MirzaAbazovic/programiraj.ba/blog/content/posts/continuous-deployment.md

 Bottom line is that You have to know how to tell CI/CD system what You want to do.

-Let's to describe process in pseudo pipeline
+Let's to describe process in pseudo pipeline steps:

 1. When I push new content to github on master branch checkout new code

 2. Build site with hugo

-3. Publish new site on programiraj.ba
+3. Publish new site on programiraj.ba (upload via ftp)

 For step 1. we have to options pooling or notification (usually via web hooks).
 Pooling is process where CircleCi (or other CI/CD tool like Jenkins) checks are there any changes on github for every x minutes (or any time period You set), second option is when there is push on master github notifies CircleCi.